T-count optimization and Reed-Muller codes: Rotations of other orders

-In this section we discuss the generalization of Theorem~\ref{thm:main} to linear phase circuits with smaller angle $Z$ rotations.
-Specifically, the gate $R_z(\pi/2^k)$ for any non-negative integer $k$ is defined as We show that the minimal number of $R_z(\pi/2^k)$ gates required to implement a unitary over $\{\cnot, R_z(\pi/2^k)\}$ corresponds to a minimum distance decoding in $\R(n-k-2, n)^*$.
-Such gates arise, e.g., in Shor's algorithm \cite{s94} and the Clifford hierarchy \cite{gc99}.
+Having shown that minimizing the number of $T$ gates in $\{\cnot, T\}$ circuits is equivalent to minimum distance decoding in $\R(n-4, n)^*$, we now turn our attention to circuits with $Z$-basis rotations of other angles.
+Specifically, we define the gate $R_z(2\pi/d)$ for any non-zero integer $d$ by Such gates arise, e.g., in Shor's algorithm \cite{s94} and the Clifford hierarchy \cite{gc99}.
 Moreover, researchers have recently developed state distillation techniques for these gates, allowing them to be performed fault tolerantly without approximating them over another gate set \cite{lc13, dp15}.
+Here we develop methods for the optimization of circuits over $\cnot$ and $\R_z(2\pi/d)$ gates to make use of this higher-level structure of many quantum circuits, whether the rotations are then to be approximated over another gate set or implemented directly.

-We define $\P_{2^k}(n)$ to be the set of $n$-qubit $\pi/2^k$ linear phase operators -- that is, $n$-qubit diagonal unitary matrices implementable over $\{\cnot, R_z(\pi/2^k)\}$.
-As in the case of $\pi/4$ linear phase operators, such an operator applies to each basis vector a phase rotation that is a $2^k$th root of unity determined by a linear combination of linear functions of its bits.
-In particular, for any $U\in\P_{2^k}$, $U$ has the following affect: for some coefficients $\a\in\Z_{2^k}^{2^n-1}$.
-As before we call the tuple $\a$ an implementation of $\poly$.
+We define $\P_{d}(n)$ to be the set of $n$-qubit $2\pi/d$ linear phase operators -- that is, $n$-qubit diagonal unitary matrices implementable over $\{\cnot, R_z(2\pi/d)\}$.
+As in the case of $\pi/4$ linear phase operators, such an operator applies to each basis vector a phase rotation that is a $d$-th root of unity determined by a linear combination of linear functions of its bits.
+In particular, for any $U\in\P_{d}(n)$, $U$ has the following effect: for some coefficients $\a\in\Z_{d}^{2^n-1}$.
+As before we call the tuple $\a$ an implementation of $\poly$ and we denote the set of zero-everywhere phase polynomial implementations $\C^d$, defined below as

+We first consider the case when $d$ is even, which is a natural generalization of Theorem~\ref{thm:main}.
+We then examine the case when $d$ is an odd prime power, and finally combine the two results to get a characterization of $\P_d(n)$ for any non-zero integer $d$.